Discover 7 Ways to Make Feedback Positive not Personal

 Basically, badly executed feedback sessions result in low engagement, stressed employees and have a negative impact on business success.

-So, why do we struggle to take criticism on the chin?
+So, why do we struggle with criticism?
 The short answer is: human nature.
 We’re happy to accept that feedback is necessary, but we find it almost impossible to keep emotion out of it, particularly when it's not done well.

 There are perfectly valid reasons to take things personally, of course.
 It's in our nature to deploy our defences.
 It’s part of our culture to be positive, kind and polite.
 This makes criticism difficult to navigate, whether delivered or received.